UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Monitor your deferred balance regularly and adjust payments early to avoid a surprise lump sum during the true-up month.

-The most notoriously confusing aspect of budget billing for many customers is the settlement period.
-Because your monthly payments are based on an historical estimate, they rarely match your actual usage perfectly down to the penny.
-Eventually, the utility company has to balance their books.
+The most notoriously confusing aspect of budget billing for many customers is the budget billing reconciliation period.
+Because your monthly payments are based on a historical estimate, they rarely match your actual usage perfectly down to the penny.
+Eventually, the utility company has to balance their books during what is known as the settlement month.

-To prepare for either system, you should always open your digital or paper bill every month.
-If you are on an annual true-up plan and spot a growing deferred balance by mid-year, call your provider to increase your monthly amount.
-Better yet, check out our comprehensive guide on how to save on your electric bill to implement energy-saving practices that bring your actual usage down before your settlement month arrives.
+To avoid a massive true-up bill, you should prioritize understanding your electric bill by checking your digital or paper statement every single month.
+If you spot a growing negative deferred balance by mid-year, you can proactively call your provider to slightly increase your monthly payment amount.
+Better yet, review our guide on how to save on your electric bill to implement practical, energy-saving home habits that actively bring your usage down before your settlement month arrives.

 Comparison infographic listing pros and cons of budget billing with icons.